 Restrictive Practices are normally carried out by staff who have been trained in appropriate procedures but in exceptional circumstances, may be undertaken by any member of staff as referenced above.
 The school expects every effort to be made to deescalate a situation, prior to physical intervention.
-The behaviour management strategy used by the school is Team Teach training.
+The behaviour management strategy used by the school is Team Teach.
 Appropriate support is provided for both learners and staff following any occurrences of restrictive practices being used.
 All incidences where restraint is used must be recorded.

 Please refer to the Physical Intervention Policy for further information which is consistent with the Welsh Government's Reducing Restrictive Practices Framework 2021.
-This can be found upon request from the main school office jbmail@hwbcymru.net
+This can be found on the school website at www.stjohnsflintshire.org